travisbutcher/local-government-online-apps/doc/ModifyingTheCode.md

 and thus speed.
 * jsonlineStart.js contains the code to launch the app.
 * jsonlineBuildUI.js contains two classes--LGUIBuilder and LGArcGISAccess--for building the user interface.
-* jsonlineApp.js contains (directly or through references) the classes that LGUIBuilder uses in the user interface.
+* jsonlineApp.js contains (directly for online or through references in the download) the classes that LGUIBuilder uses in the user interface.

 ### Documentation